-Coconut oil also is able to penetrate your skin on a deeper level than your average product because of its low molecular weight and the way it bonds with proteins.
+The skin friendly humectant glycerin comes from animal fat or vegetable oils, such as palm, soybean or coconut oil.
+Coconut oil is able to penetrate your skin on a deeper level than your average product because of its low molecular weight and the way it bonds with proteins.
 So feel free to ditch those extra products in the medicine cabinet and try many, if not all, of these 23 ways to use coconut oil for healthy, radiant skin instead.

 1. Has Antimicrobial Properties

 Coconut oil contains three fatty acids —capric, caprylic and lauric acid — that possess both disinfectant and antimicrobial properties, helping to protect against as well as heal microbial infections.
 Studies indicate that it’s effective against bacteria-related issues like dental caries and skin infections.